thien/dinno/Documents/Requirements Specification/risks_assump_depend_constrain.md

 - **What are exact attributes associated with each food item?**

 These can be chosen by the developer depending on what they feel is appropriate.

-- **Does the system necessarily have to be a mobile app?
-(A web version of site would be preferable)**

-No, a mobile app does not need to be implemented, though the website should still have a version optimised for mobile browsers.

 - **For registration of users, does this feature have to be built into the system, or can it be outsourced via facebook/twitter?**